Bullhorn, Inc.: History

+Acquisitions

-In November 2017, Bullhorn acquired Peoplenet, a leading provider of cloud-based workforce management solutions.
+In September 2017, Bullhorn International acquired Connexys, a leading provider of recruitment services for mainland Europe, to supercharge its expansion into mainland Europe.
+Two months later, acquired Peoplenet, a leading provider of cloud-based workforce management solutions.
 The company also announced the official closing of Insight Venture Partners’ acquisition of Bullhorn, which included an investment from Genstar Capital.

 In March 2018, Bullhorn acquired Talent Rover and Jobscience, two of the leading providers of recruitment software built on the Salesforce platform.

-In November 2021, Bullhorn acquired Cube19.
+Cube19 was acquired in November 2021 and in January 2022 Cleveland-based software startup Able was purchased.

-In November 2024, Bullhorn launches Bullhorn Recruitment Cloud and its Marketplace.
+In 2024, Bullhorn acquired Amsterdam-based Textkernel and Houston-based Target Recruit was acquired in August 2025.